bryanthowell-tableau/tableau_tools/README.md

 If a workbook references a published data source, that data source must be published first.
 Additionally, unlike Tableau Desktop, the REST API will not find linked files and upload them.
 A workbook with a "live connection" to an Excel file, for example, must be saved as a TWBX rather than a TWB for an upload to work correctly.
 The error messages if you do not follow this order are not very clear.

 #### 1.5.1 Publishing a Workbook or Datasource
 The publish methods must upload directly from disk.
 If you are manipulating a workbook or datasource using the TableauFile / TableauDocument classes, please save the file prior to publishing.
 Also note that you specify a Project object rather than the LUID.

-These live under `TableauServerRest.publishing` when using those classes.
+Publishing methods live under their respective sub-objects in TableauServeRest: .workbooks, .datasources or .flows

 `TableauRestApiConnection.publish_workbook(workbook_filename, workbook_name, project_obj, overwrite=False, connection_username=None, connection_password=None, save_credentials=True, show_tabs=True, check_published_ds=True)`